China iron ore pulls back from record high amid doubts on rally

 The spot benchmark dropped 0.6 percent to $94.30 on Wednesday.

-The rally in spot iron ore followed the upturn in Chinese futures this week, with the most-traded contract on the Dalian Commodity Exchange hitting a record high of 741.50 yuan ($107.85) a tonne on Tuesday.
+The rally in spot iron ore followed the upturn in Chinese futures this week, with the most-traded contract on the Dalian Commodity Exchange hitting a record high of 741.50 yuan ($107.79) on Tuesday.

-Dalian iron ore has since retreated, closing down 2.1 percent at 708 yuan on Thursday.
+Dalian iron ore has since retreated, trading at 721.50 yuan a tonne by 0253 GMT on Thursday, down 0.3 percent.

 Iron ore has tracked the rally in Chinese steel prices as traders built inventories hoping Beijing's plans to boost infrastructure spending this year would boost steel demand.